 After a cervezinha (beer) or two (or five?) we end up in a local Baile funk bar.
 We walk in and everyone turns around, all thinking exactly the same thing: what on earth are they doing here?
 Baile funk is best described as insane ass-shaking to bouncy music and songs that make vulgar rap-lyrics sound like lullabies.

 And shake we do…a lot!
 We end up dancing with everyone in the club until the early morning and having the time of our lives.
-Loco!
+Bella in South America is Loco!

 I have a strong theory that language represents the culture of a country and a nation.
 There are even researched signs that show language affects how we perceive the world.